Technical blog

 Use Case

-An integration flow aggregates daily material/product updates into a MasterDataBundle
+An integration flow aggregates daily material/product updates into a MasterDataBundle for reporting.

 Motivation